-Cash is better, but even that has to be in a form that the recipient can understand.
+Cash works better, but even that needs to be in a form that the recipient can understand.
 “A hundred dollar bill is the same size as a twenty is the same size as a ten,” she says.
 “Some kids get it.
 Most kids don’t.”
-And even those kids who do understand also know that no one is going to let them hang onto a hundred dollar bill because it’s too much money to entrust to younger kids.
+Even those kids who do understand also know that they won't get to just hang onto a hundred dollar bill because it’s too much money to entrust to younger kids.

-So, if you want to keep a gift in cash, break it down into pieces a child can actually transact with so that they learn to handle money.
-For young children, consider a roll of quarters (provided, of course, that they’re not so young that quarters present a choking hazard!).
-For pre-adolescents and teens, give bills with a letter that explains why.
-Beachem suggests something like this:
+If you want to give a gift of cash, break it down into pieces a child can easily transact with to help them learn to handle money.
+For young children, consider a roll of quarters, provided that they’re not so young that quarters present a choking hazard.
+For pre-adolescents and teens, give bills with a letter that explains the gift.

 Set Gifting Expectations Carefully

 Experts recommend you be very clear and careful about your intentions when you begin a pattern of gifting, especially if you’re giving large sums to older or adult children.